symfony/symfony-docs/workflow/dumping-workflows.rst

 .. image:: /_images/components/workflow/blogpost.png

-Inside a Symfony application with both Workflow and Console support, you can dump the dot file with the ``workflow:dump`` command:
+Inside a Symfony application, you can dump the dot file with the ``workflow:dump`` command:

 .. code-block:: terminal